usnistgov/metaschema/website/content/specification/_index.md

 <short-name>computer</short-name>
 ```

-Together, the `<short-name>` and `<schema-version>` provide an identification pair that unqiuely identifies a given Metaschema module revision.
-This pair of values is intended to be associated with any schemas, code, tools, or other derivative artifacts produced from the Metaschema module, providing for clear identification of the Metaschema module revision an artifact is derived from.
+Together, the `<short-name>` and `<schema-version>` provide an identification pair that uniquely identifies a given Metaschema module revision.
+This pair of values is intended to be associated with any schemas, code, tools, or other derivative artifacts produced from the Metaschema module, providing for clear identification of the Metaschema module revision from which an artifact is derived.

 ### `<remarks>`

 An optional sequence of [multiline markup](/specification/datatypes/#markup-multiline) used to provide additional supporting notes related to the Metaschema module.

-A `<remarks>` element is typically used to including explanatory commentary of any kind.
+A `<remarks>` element is typically used to include explanatory commentary of any kind.

 For example: